-Expanding into new markets, Namely adds former Box exec, Graham Younger, as President
+Expanding into new markets, Namely adds former Box exec, Graham Younger, as president

 ‘Everything Sucks!’
 90s kid nostalgia-fest arrives on Netflix February 16

-Graham Younger, a former executive vice president of Box and longtime enterprise software executive, is joining the human resources services provider Namely as its new President.
+Graham Younger, a former executive vice president of Box and longtime enterprise software executive, is joining the human resources services provider Namely as its new president.

-The New York-based company which provides human resources management software for mid-sized companies is growing and has plans to expand its geographic footprint with offices in Los Angeles and Atlanta.
+The New York-based company, which provides human resources management software for mid-sized companies, is growing, and has plans to expand its geographic footprint with offices in Los Angeles and Atlanta.
 And Younger is seen as key to that effort, and the company’s march toward an eventual public offering.

 Younger’s addition to the Namely organization, where he will handle operations from Los Angeles, indicates the city’s growing strength in a traditionally under-represented aspect of its startup technology landscape — enterprise software.